 You are not required to instruct a solicitor to advise and represent you, but it is usually sensible to do so.
 Making a claim for professional negligence is often a complicated and time-consuming process and a successful outcome can very much depend on the way in which a claim is prepared and pursued.

 To help you decide between instructing a solicitor and going it alone, we identify and comment on some of the key factors you should consider in our guide: Professional negligence claims – Do I need a solicitor?

 If you do decide to instruct a solicitor, you would do well to instruct one who genuinely specialises in claims for professional negligence.
 While an increasing number of solicitors purport to undertake work in this niche area, there are relatively few true specialists.
-To assist you in identifying the best solicitor to act for you in relation to your claim, we have highlighted seven key features to consider as part of any search in our guide: Professional negligence solicitors: How to find the best
+To assist you in identifying the best solicitor to act for you in relation to your claim, we have highlighted seven key features to consider as part of any search in our guide: How to find the Best Professional Negligence Solicitors